Close Menu

 Despite this, directors do need to consider the rules surrounding reuse of a company name when starting again following liquidation.
 Reusing your liquidated company’s name, or using one which is so similar that it could mislead others into thinking it was the same company, is forbidden for the five years following liquidation.

-For the 2024-25 tax year, the rate of employer National Insurance increases from 13.8% to 15% adding yet more pressure onto already squeezed cash flows.
-If you are worried about the impact this could have on your company’s finances, talk to the experts at UK Liquidators.
+With the rates of both National Living Wage and employer National Insurance Contributions increasing in recent years, this additional cost of employing staff has added more pressure onto already squeezed cash flows.
+If you are worried about the impact this is having on your company's finances, talk to the experts at UK Liquidators.
 As licensed insolvency practitioners we can explain your options and help you plot a way forward.
-Call today on 0800 063 9262.
+Call today on 0808 253 9878.

-Starting a new company following liquidation
+How to set up a new company following liquidation

 Insolvency laws state that directors involved in a company during the 12 months prior to its liquidation cannot for five years: